 Protect Your Intellectual Property

 The commercialization of technology is a multi-stage process with the goal of finding suitable application in the marketplace.
 The process starts with the researcher’s discovery.
-From there, the Office of Enterprise & Innovation will work with the researcher to help protect the invention.
+From there, Enterprise & Innovation will work with the researcher to help protect the invention.
 This includes working closely with both the inventor and appropriate patent offices.
-As part of the commercialization process, the Office of Enterprise & Innovation also runs an industry engagement program and supports grant applications to a number of related external support organizations.
+As part of the commercialization process, Enterprise & Innovation also runs an industry engagement program and supports grant applications to a number of related external support organizations.

 The first step in formally protecting your work is to download and submit to us the Invention Disclosure Form to fully capture your invention.
 With the information from this form, we will work with you to assess the patentable features of your discovery.
 If you would like assistance with the form, please contact our office and we will address any questions you may have.

 You will find additional useful information on protecting your research discoveries through the following organizations: